 Often ranked by historians as the single greatest prime minister in Canadian history, at first glance Mackenzie King can seem an unlikely choice for the honour.
 A mostly uncharismatic, unassuming man who today is known as much for his bizarre superstitious beliefs as anything else, King nevertheless served Canada competently as prime minister for over 20 years and six terms, and his tenure overlapped with many of the most pivotal moments of 20th century Canadian history.

-King’s third stint as PM overlapped with World War II (1939-1945).
-Though King had infamously described Adolph Hitler (1889-1945) as a man of peace during a 1937 meeting, once Britain declared war he became steadfast in opposition to the Nazi regime.
+King’s final stint as PM overlapped with World War II (1939-1945).
+Though King had infamously described Adolph Hitler (1889-1945) as a man of peace after a 1937 meeting, once Britain declared war he became steadfast in opposition to the Nazi regime.
 A close friend of both President Franklin Roosevelt (1882-1945) and Britain’s Winston Churchill (1874-1965), King often served as an intermediary between the two men, and instigated the integration of Canada and the United States into a shared defense alliance.
 Over a million Canadians would fight overseas, but King famously avoided imposing a national draft until the war’s final days, aware of how unpopular the conflict was in Quebec.

-After the war’s end, King presided over the beginnings of a post-war economic boom born from an increase in wartime manufacturing and spending.
+After the war’s end, King presided over the beginning of a post-war economic boom born from an increase in wartime manufacturing and spending.
 In 1948 he stepped down in favor of his attorney general, Louis St. Laurent (1882-1973), and died a year later.